wilsonchingg/dnn-speech-enhancement/README.md

 Download the DEMAND dataset from https://datashare.is.ed.ac.uk/handle/10283/2791 and place the uncompressed files to the appropriate directory

-If a full dataset is used, search for TODO in the project folder and replace the parameter values accordingly

 # Generating Training Dataset #
 ```
 cd preprocessing